-Protesters smash off chunks of Lenin's statue in Kiev.
-Photos by Konstantin Chernichkin.
+Protesters smash off chunks of Lenin's statue in Kiev

 Despite the crowd's elation, the incident has prompted concerns that the authorities could use it as a pretext for another crackdown, following the use of force seen the previous weekend.
-At the time of writing, police are closing in on the city's main protest site.
-There has also been condemnation from pro-European supporters, among them, Ukraine's Eurovision-conquering singer Ruslana, who has been actively involved in the protests.
-“We are supposed to act in a civilized way!!!!” she wrote in a blog post for Ukrainska Pravda, adding that the show of dissent should not be sidetracked by the felling of a statue.
+There has also been condemnation from pro-European supporters – among them, Ukraine's Eurovision-conquering singer Ruslana, who has been actively involved in the protests.
+“We are supposed to act in a civilised way!!!!” she wrote excitedly in a blog post for Ukrainska Pravda, adding that the show of dissent should not be sidetracked by the felling of a statue.

 Police guard a pro-government rally

 There seems to remain a desire among the demonstrators to do things in as proper a way as possible, and protesters have repeatedly been warned to be wary of provocations.
-In the evenings, volunteers guard the entrances to the camp on Independence Square, where people huddle around fires and activists ladle out portions of soup and tea.
+In the evenings, volunteers guard the entrances to the camp on Independence Square, where people huddle round fires and activists ladle out portions of soup and tea.
 Here and there, people wear helmets for protection.
-On Sunday, riot police were sighted in Kiev's Mariinski Park, where the pro-government Party of Regions was holding a rally.
-Apart from that, there was hardly a policeman in sight—odd, considering that last week Prime Minister Mykola Azarov was publicly readying himself for a coup.
+On Sunday, riot police were sighted in Kiev's Mariinski Park, where the pro-government Party of Regions were holding a rally.
+Apart from that, there was hardly a policeman in sight – odd, considering that last week Prime Minister Mykola Azarov was publicly readying himself for a coup.

 Sunday's protest followed a meeting on Friday between Yanukovych and Russia's president Vladimir Putin in Sochi, on Russia's Black Sea coast.
-That night, there were rumors that Yanukovych had agreed to join the Russia-led Customs Union—a move that would sicken and enrage the pro-EU protesters.
-The information was not confirmed and Western media could only report that the two presidents had been discussing a “strategic partnership treaty.”
+That night, there were rumours that Yanukovych had agreed to join the Russia-led Customs Union – a move that would sicken and enrage the pro-EU protesters.
+The information was not confirmed and Western media could only report that the two presidents had been discussing a “strategic partnership treaty”.
 Either way, it was enough to bring thousands of people back out onto the streets of Kiev.

 Hundreds of thousands of protesters fill Maidan Square